huntabyte/unetlab.github.io/_posts/2014-06-04-diary-3-dynamips-vios-and-iouiol.md

 layout: post
 published: true
 title: "Diary #3: Dynamips, vIOS and IOU/IOL"
-excerpt:
+abstract: !
 "Let's see an example lab and start it."
-section: "Preview"
+categories:
+- Preview
 authors:
 - andrea
 tags: